The model theory of Commutative Near Vector Spaces: Model theory of near-vector spaces

 This is interesting from a model theory point of view, because for every $\alpha \in \bar{F}$ we can add a sentence to our theory stating whether or not $\alpha$ is an automorphism.
-If we do this we fix the block type of any finite block near vector space model of that theory.
-That is to say every near vector space which is a model will be a direct sum of vector spaces over the same fields.
+So we can fix the block type of any finite block near-vector space model of that theory.
+That is to say every near-vector space which is a model will be a direct sum of vector spaces over the same fields.
+In fact there is a more direct way of proving this.
+The following lemma was pointed out by a referee, and uses the ideas from Proposition \ref{fixedbyauto} to give a precise description of $\bar F$ when $V$ is a finite block near-vector space.
+We thank the referee for highlighting this to us.

+\begin{prop} Let $(V,F)$ be a finite block type near-vector space, then $\bar F$ is a finite product of fields. \end{prop}